lfinney/lfinney/README.md

 - Perfecting my Aeropress coffee-making process. ☕
 - Riding bikes with my lovely wife--gravel & mountain. 🚵
 - Listening to music and making playlists--<a href="https://music.apple.com/us/profile/lucaswfinney"  target="_blank">Catch me on Apple Music</a>. 💿
-- Reading books, mostly sci-fi, fantasy, and history--just starting _Neuromancer_. 📚
+- Reading books, mostly sci-fi, fantasy, and history--recently finished and highly recommend the _Remembrance of Earth's Past_ triology. 📚
-- Working on my drawing skills. 🖋️
+- Learning how to shoot video with my trusty GoPro and edit them using DaVinci Resolve. 🖋️
+- Trying out new recipes and mastering my favorites in the kitchen.🧑🏼‍🍳

 ### Connect with me